 Short video from the tests:

 The feeder requires a few more modifications and improvements, but everything works as it should.
 I am very pleased with this project.
 As I said before it is only a small part of a much bigger project that I’m currently working on.
-I think that the most difficult task was to find the correct length and hardness of the springs and it was quite hard to determine correct dimensions of the helix too.

-I hope that you like this simple project 😉
+I hope that you liked it 🙂

 As always, you can post comments below (If you have any questions feel free to ask):